LogoLogo

 );

 Next, declare a changelog backed by the users topic and ordered by UserID.
 A changelog enables you to interpret events in a topic as UPSERT events.
-(In DeltaStream, changelogs are simply another type of relation.)
+(In DeltaStream, changelogs are simply another type of object.)
 Events require a primary key; DeltaStream interprets each event as an insert or update for the given primary key.
 In this case, the changelog relation reflects specific details by user, such as gender and interests.

 CREATE CHANGELOG users_log (